KHEngineering/RoboRio/faq/roborio.md

 	7. Exit Minicom, the modem should initialize, hit enter and the terminal should now show the RoboRio terminal (assuming the cable is correct)

 On Windows:
+	1. You can use putty to establish a serial connection.
+[Install putty](http://www.putty.org/)
+	2. Install drivers for your serial-to-USB converter.
+	3. Identify which com port your serial device is connected to using device manager
+	4. Open the putty application, In the main navigation sidebar, select connection->serial
+	5. Configure the paramters for the serial connection as identified above.
+	6. Click on session in the main navigation sidebar (com port at baud rate should be set)
+	7. Select the "serial" radio button
+	8. click open to start the serial connection

 ---

 ##What is the MXP port?